mahakanakala/toxins/README.md

 ---
 ## Project Intro/Objective
-Analysis of a [Skincare dataset](https://www.kaggle.com/code/kingabzpro/cosmetics-ingredients/data) from Kaggle & ML model of a recommendation machine.
+Analysis of a [Skincare dataset](https://www.kaggle.com/code/kingabzpro/cosmetics-ingredients/data) from Kaggle & ML model of a recommendation machine, a database of clean products, and dynamic/static visualizations.

 ### Methods Used
 * Inferential Statistics